UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m4_reflection.md

 - When the user attempts to select more than 10 countries, any extra selections will be removed, and an error message will appear indicating that a maximum of 10 countries is allowed.
 The error message will automatically disappear after 5 seconds.

 ## Deviations from DSCI_531 best practices
+- In our design we attempted to adhere to all DSCI_531 best practices

 ## Other reflections
 1. What the dashboard does well
 - Our dashboard is well-styled, and nicely laid out with a teal theme.
 - Added a white-to-burgundy color scale that provides better contrast on the map.
-- We've optimized the dashboard for speed by implementing caching and using binary file formats like GeoJSON and GeoParquet.
+- We've optimized the dashboard for speed by implementing caching and using binary file formats like GeoParquet.
 - Faster response times make for a seamless experience when switching between different countries and metrics.
 - Adding a submit button was a great way to prevents the dashboard from recalculating every time a selection changes, running updates only when the user is ready.
 This keeps everything faster and more efficient.
 - Tooltips now display values in a cleaner format (rounded to two significant digits), making them more readable.